Ketosis: What It Is, the Science Behind It, and When It Works Best

 • Reducing glucose uptake in muscle to spare glucose for the brain

-So even though you’re eating almost no carbs, cortisol can raise fasting blood sugar by pushing your liver to produce more glucose.
+As a result, even when carbohydrate intake is extremely low, cortisol can raise fasting blood sugar by signaling the liver to produce more glucose.

-• Ketone production may stall despite low-carb intake
+• Stalled ketone production despite strict low-carb intake

-This is why some keto dieters see paradoxically higher fasting glucose despite perfect adherence.
+This is why some people see paradoxically higher morning glucose readings on keto, despite careful adherence.
 (18)

 Chronic Cortisol Elevation Blocks Fat Adaptation

-• The body prioritizes glucose over fat as its emergency fuel
+• The body prioritizes glucose over fat as an emergency fuel

-• Muscle protein is broken down for glucose production
+• Muscle protein is broken down to supply glucose

 • Thyroid conversion (T4 → T3) slows, reducing metabolic rate

-• Overtraining while in deep ketosis (no glycogen = stress response)
+• Overtraining while in deep ketosis (low glycogen = higher stress signaling)

-• Adrenal fatigue or pre-existing HPA axis dysfunction
+• Pre-existing adrenal dysfunction or HPA axis dysregulation

 How to Fix It: Functional Medicine Strategies

-For patients with adrenal fatigue, thyroid issues, or chronic stress, a cyclical keto or low-carb Mediterranean approach is safer and more sustainable.
+For individuals with adrenal fatigue, thyroid dysfunction, or high chronic stress, a cyclical ketogenic plan or a low-carbohydrate Mediterranean-style approach is often more supportive and sustainable than strict, continuous ketosis.

 Key Clinical Insight